What is the Metaverse?

 - The Mesh in Eclipse Phase typically employs Augmented Reality instead of virtual but it's practically the same thing.

 - Subverted in Digimon Story: Cyber Sleuth.
 EDEN at first seems to be this, to the point of the introduction's narration outright describing it as a metaverse.
 Midway into the game, it's revealed that EDEN was merely created in cyberspace, which is just Another Dimension between the Digital World and the human world.
 People's avatars are actually artificial bodies made of data that their mental data is transferred to.
+The main plot begins when the Player Character is attacked by an Eldritch Abomination that corrupts their logout process, shunting their artificial body (and their attached mental data) into the real world as a Liminal Being, and must find a way to re-connect with their physical body before their mental data disperses.
+In the end, they fail, but the PC's boss/mentor manages to make a copy of their mental data using scraps of the PC's memories and combining it with the memories of the PC's Digimon.

 - Mega Man Battle Network - The Internet has evolved into just this, except the avatars are independent, sentient entities instead of just virtual images of the users.
 Also, it's been extended into everything from water coolers to vases.